bento-platform/gohan/README.md

 All in all, run
 ```
+make run-elasticsearch
 make build-gateway && make run-gateway
 make build-api && make run-api
-make run-elasticsearch

 # and optionally
 make run-kibana
 ```
 <br />

 For other handy tools, see the Makefile.
-Among these, you'll find build, start, stop and clean-up commands.
+Among those already mentionned here, you'll find other `build`, `run`, `stop` and `clean-up` commands.

 <br />